Teresa Teng: Cultural impact

-Teng was considered to be one of the biggest singers in the world in her heyday of the 1970s and 1980s, with a wide repertoire of multilingual songs.
-She is credited by some as an enlightener and a pioneer of Chinese vocal performance art and modern popular music.
-Her profound influence on Asian popular music and the Chinese cultural sphere throughout the latter half of the 20th century and thereafter led her to be recognized as Asia's first musical superstar.
+Teng emerged as one of the biggest singers in the world in her heyday of the 1970s and 1980s, with many considering her the most famous Asian popstar of her time.
+Teng's profound influence on Asian popular music and the Chinese cultural sphere throughout the latter half of the 20th century and beyond led to her being recognized as the Far East's first pop superstar.
+She is credited by many as an enlightener and a pioneer of Chinese vocal performance art and modern popular music, opening up the performance paths of modern Chinese pop singers and enlightening the artistic dreams of many later musicians and cultural people.

-Numerous musical and non-musical figures have cited Teng as an idol and a major influence on their work.
+Numerous musical and non-musical figures have cited Teng's music a major influence on their work.
 These include singer Faye Wong, Jay Chou, Jane Zhang, Kazukiyo Nishikiori of Japanese pop group Shonentai, Tetsuya Murakami of The Gospellers, Junko Akimoto, Rimi Natsukawa, "father" of Chinese rock Cui Jian, Romanian singer Cristina Boboacă, fashion designer Vivienne Tam, Nobel Prize laureate and writer Liu Xiaobo, poet and writer Xu Pei, manga artist Kenshi Hirokane, filmmaker Jia Zhangke, as well as painter and sculptor Jian Guo, among others.

-China (PRC)
+Mainland China

-Prior to the 1980s, foreign music and art were prohibited in mainland China for most of three decades, and love songs were almost non-existent, aside from political and red songs, which heavily dominated the country's cultural domain.
+Prior to the 1980s, foreign music and art were largely prohibited in mainland China for nearly three decades.
+Love songs were almost non-existent, with the majority of music stemming from politics or red songs, which heavily dominated the country's cultural domain.
 They were commonly revolutionary model operas promoting the ideals of the party and military.
-Jin Zhaojun, a prominent Chinese music critic, characterised the music during this period as "overly masculine and lacking in femininity," in which people were denied a whole range of basic human emotions and modes of expression.
-Teng's music, in this regard, broke new ground in terms of style and content.
+Jin Zhaojun, a prominent Chinese music critic, characterized the music of this period as "overly masculine and lacking femininity," in which people were denied a whole range of basic human desires and modes of expression.
+Teng's music, in this contrast, broke new ground in terms of style and content.
 She blended traditional Chinese folk music with Western pop and jazz, opening the doors to the musical creations of later generations.
 Musicians began to study the new forms of music that entered the mainland through foreign cassettes and tape recorders, such as orchestration and singing style.
 She became the earliest guide for composers on how to arrange music for popular songs, and numerous musicians reproduced their work by imitating her.
 An important piece of testimony to this is the use of saxophone introduced by Teng.
 Her frequent use of jazz or jazz-influenced ensembles in her music set the standard for saxophone performance practice in mainland pop today.
 Another aspect of Teng's influence was the establishment of a "breath singing method".
 Jin pointed out that, before this, alongside more authentic folk singing, the Chinese also had a "national singing" between bel canto and folk singing.
 Teng taught that people could also sing with another part of their voice, which was later named "popular singing".